msoos/cav2025/README.md

 ./create_graphs.py --numbers
 ```

-To get the tables and graphs.
+To get the tables and graphs, as before.
 The `--example` will only work if file
-mc2023_track3_149.cnf is part of the randomly selected instances.
+mc2023_track3_149.cnf is part of the randomly selected set of instances.